sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
-When you do a systemastic search, the search must be conducted according to a plan, well documented, and it must be verifiable.
-The latter means that if the serach i repeated, it must show the same result.
-In increasingly degree, it is expected from students that they are able to do systematic searches for research results.
+When you do a systematic search, the search must be conducted according to a plan, well documented, and it must be verifiable.
+The latter means that if the search is repeated, it must show the same result.
+In increasingly degree, students are expectetd to be able to do systematic searches for research results.
 This is is especially important to subject areas that rely on knowledge based practice.

 ## Research question
 A Research question consists of two or more thematic elements.
 Before you can do a systematic search, you should structure your research question and sort out the thematic elements.
 The transistion to doing a search in e.g. a database will then be easier.
 Here are some help-questions that can guide you when sorting out the thematic elements:

 * What are the issue/problem?
 * Are any intervention/measure/a phenonomen mentioned?
-* What population/group of people are we talking about?
+* What population/group of people?
 * Is the reserach question concidering any special setting/context?

 It is not necessarily the case that the research question contain all these thematic elements.